-The APA-accredited PsyD in Clinical Psychology program at the Los Angeles campus of Alliant International University’s California School of Professional Psychology provides graduate education and training for practitioners of health service psychology, with a focus in clinical psychology.
+The California School of Professional Psychology’s APA-accredited PsyD in Clinical Psychology program in Los Angeles provides advanced education and training for practitioners of health service psychology, with a focus in clinical psychology.

 Nationally-Recognized Training in Multicultural Psychology